California’s Shift From Natural Gas to Solar Is Playing a Role in Rolling Blackouts

 But the blackouts were also a side effect of the state’s increasing shift to solar power and away from natural-gas-fired generators, according to state grid operator CAISO and Wood Mackenzie analysts.
 This shift pushed back the moment of “net peak” demand on the state’s grid — a measure of total demand minus renewable energy's contribution — into later in the evening, leaving CAISO with less dispatchable generation to fill in shortfalls between supply and demand.

-With high heat and peak electricity demand expected to continue throughout the week, California may well be forced to rely on rolling blackouts for the immediate future, CAISO President Stephen Berberich said in a Monday meeting.
+With high heat and peak electricity demand expected to continue throughout the week, California may be forced to rely on rolling blackouts for the immediate future, CAISO President Stephen Berberich said in a Monday meeting.
 Gov. Gavin Newsom declared a state of emergency on Monday allowing backup generators, including those deployed to customers facing wildfire prevention blackouts, to be used to combat outages, and demanded an investigation into the causes of the grid shortages.

 But without changes to how the state manages its grid capacity needs, the same shortfalls could plague the state for years to come, Berberich said, in a scathing attack on what he called California policymakers’ failure to prepare for this eventuality.
 “The situation we are in could have been avoided,” he said in Monday's meeting.
 CAISO has told regulators for years that “there is inadequate power available during the net peak, the hours when the solar [generation] has left the system.”